jacklishufan/NonLinearNewtonNet-Public/ReadMe_CS182.md

-# Readme #
+# Non-Linear Graph Attention for Molecular Energy Prediction #

 ## Overview ##

-CS 182 Final Project Fall 2022
+CS 182 Final Project Fall 2022 at University of California, Berkeley

-Authors: Jiahsu Liang, Divyam Goel, Yifan Zhang, and Shufan Li
+Authors: Jiahsu Liang1, Shufan Li1, Yifan Zhang1, and Divyam Goel

 Summary: Real world atomistic dynamics are dictated by complex quantum mechanical interactions.
 NewtonNet, a Newtonian message passing network for deep learning of interatomic potentials and forces, has been proven to reduce such computational complexity.
-In this project, we will be applying deep neural network approach to the field of quantum chemistry.
-Specifically, we will be expanding the existing model, NewtonNet, to aim to achieve better prediction results on molecule energies for popular dataset such as Ani-ccx and MD-17 by combining latent force computations with three body angular interactions and 4 body di-headral interactions using nonlinear attention from Equiformer [this one may be changed depends on demand].
+In this project, we will be applying a deep neural network approach to the field of quantum chemistry.
+Specifically, we will be expanding the existing model, NewtonNet, to aim to achieve better prediction results on molecular energies for popular dataset such as Ani-ccx and MD-17 by combining latent force computations with three body angular interactions and 4 body di-headral interactions using nonlinear attention from Equiformer [this one may be changed depends on demand].

 ## Installation and Dependencies ##